-In FY 2020 the NJTPA will pilot the Public Outreach and Engagement Liaisons (POEL) program.
-This program will recruit residents in the NJTPA region who will help facilitate communication between the NJTPA and communities where a project or study is occurring, including communities that have traditionally been under-represented in the metropolitan transportation planning process.
+In FY 2020 the NJTPA planned to pilot the Public Outreach and Engagement Liaisons (POEL) program.
+Due to COVID-19 this project was delayed.
+This NJTPA has compiled a database of organizations and specific contacts at each organization who have offered to help facilitate communication between the NJTPA and communities where a project or study is occurring, including communities that have traditionally been under-represented in the metropolitan transportation planning process.

-Potential liaisons will have diverse backgrounds, skill sets, and abilities enabling them to serve a variety of functions.
-They will be able to expertly navigate the needs and preferences of a community, ensuring that opportunities to participate with the NJTPA feel more accessible, comfortable and familiar for those who might otherwise be left out.
+These liaisons have diverse backgrounds, skill sets, and abilities enabling them to serve a variety of functions.
+While many organizations are not hosting meetings or events due to the pandemic, some liaisons have offered to share information with their organizations and members on behalf of the NJTPA.
+Using these trusted advocates helps ensure that opportunities to participate with the NJTPA feel more accessible, comfortable and familiar for those who might otherwise be left out.